A. Hope Williams

 Gwenn Hobbs has worked for NCICU for 25 years.
 She serves as Office Manager, coordinates the president’s schedule and correspondence and manages the NCICU database.
 Gwenn also provides accounting and human resources administrative support for the office.
 She holds an Associate of Arts degree from Peace College and a BA in Psychology from North Carolina State University.

-Carolyn Mata has worked with our sister organization, the Georgia Independent College Association, since December 2010 after serving as an Assistant Professor of Sociology.
-She earned a B.S. in Elementary Education from The University of Central Florida, an M.Ed. in Education from Rollins College, and an M.Ed in Curriculum and Instruction from The University of Central Florida.
+Carolyn Mata previously worked with our sister organization, the Georgia Independent College Association, from 2010 until 2018 and has been with NCICU since 2016.
+She earned a B.S. in Elementary Education from The University of Central Florida, an M.Ed. in Education from Rollins College, and an M.Ed. in Curriculum and Instruction from The University of Central Florida.
 In addition, she holds Master’s and Ph.D. degrees in Sociology from The Florida State University.
 In her role as Director of Research, Dr. Mata is responsible for keeping abreast of state and national studies on higher education and providing statistical and analytical support for a variety of research projects in order to emphasize the importance and value of independent education.
-She currently serves as a national IPEDS Educator, as well as a member of the National Postsecondary Education Cooperative.
+Additionally, she is the IPEDS state coordinator for NCICUs 36 institutions.
+She currently serves as a national IPEDS Educator.

 Vice President for Government Relations and General Counsel